 The SGML reference concrete syntax has two great advantages over most other ways of making concrete a view of the abstract structure of a markup language: everything is delimited (bracketed) explicitly, and very few special characters are needed.
 As we have already seen, entity references are delimited explicitly by the ampersand character and the semicolon.
 [See note 7] In the same way, element occurrences within an SGML document are explicitly delimited in the reference concrete syntax by named tags.
 There are two kinds of tag: start-tags, which indicate the beginning of an element, and end-tags, which indicate its end.
-The tags themselves are delimited by special characters: ``<'' to mark the beginning of a start-tag, and ``'' is used to indicate the end of a tag.
+The tags themselves are delimited by special characters: ``<'' to mark the beginning of a start-tag, and ``'' to mark the beginning of an end-tag.
+In either case, the character ``>'' is used to indicate the end of a tag.
 Between these delimiters is given a name identifying the type of element delimited by the start- and end-tag pair.
 For example, an embedded name element in a text might be tagged as follows:

 Call me <name>Ishmael</name>.